[Editor's note: Part of a continuing series about best practices for log file management]

 On more than one occasion within our client base, changes which have impacted the data contained within the log files have been made without company-wide notification.
 As a result, the data can become extremely inaccurate if we continue with the log file analysis.

 To complicate matters, many large web sites are spread across multiple servers.
 When a change is made to a log file, it is critical that the same change be made immediately to the other servers supporting the web site.
 Should those changes not be made, or be made differently than the first server, the data can then be inaccurate upon processing with most web analytics engines.

 A few tips

 A common best practice to add a new field to a log file is to add it to the end of the configuration string or log entry such that the new data points are the last in each log entry.
 If an addition is made in the middle of the string, half the log file entry ‘shifts’ and the data may be attributed to the wrong field given the log file configuration for the web analytics engine.
 If the new data points are added at the end, they will not impact the previous data configuration.
 They may not get picked up immediately by the log analysis engine, but at least they will not affect the data negatively.

 In short, log files need both security practices and policies to protect them and the data they represent.
 A great starting point is minimizing the number of people that have access to the logs to help prevent unwanted modification.
 A record (or a ‘log’) should also be kept about changes made to the log files (which would include the change made, the date, the person that made the change, etc.).

 These simple tips can help minimize damage in the event of an error and help to track the responsible parties when changes are made.
-Keep these in mind to save yourself hours of work, so you can get back to helping visitors and customers.This entry was posted in Best Practices for Log File Management, Blog, Web Analytics and tagged log file maintenance, log file security, log files, server security, web analytics.
+Keep these in mind to save yourself hours of work, so you can get back to helping visitors and customers.This entry was posted in Technology, Best Practices for Log File Management, Blog, Web Analytics and tagged log file maintenance, log file security, log files, server security, web analytics.
 Bookmark the permalink.